Steps to Setting a Realistic Debt Goal

 Before you set a debt-free goal, take time to understand the reasons you want to get out of debt.
 What is your motivation?
 What do you want to accomplish by getting out of debt?
 Not wanting to owe anyone is a no brainer, but why don’t you want to owe money to anyone.
 Is it putting a hardship on your finances?
 Is it keeping you from reaching your ideal retirement savings?
 Really think hard about why you want to pay off your debt.

 Once you’ve come up with your reasons for paying off debt, write them down.
 “I want to be debt free because…” or “I want to be debt free so I can…” Put your list of reasons in a place that you will see it all the time.
 This will help keep you motivated even when you feel like giving up.
 It puts your end goal right in front of your face.

-What Can You Do To Be Debt Free?
+What You Can Do To Be Debt Free

 Reaching your debt-free goal is all up to you.
 The statements come in your name.
 The debts are on your credit report.
 Getting rid of your debt comes down to you.

 When it comes to getting out of debt, the (seemingly) easiest answer is to pay it off.
 But, you may consider some other options, like enrolling in consumer credit counseling, settling with your credit card issuers, or even filing bankruptcy.
 These may not be the most ideal options and there may be some drawbacks to each option, but they are all worth serious consideration.

 Figure out how much can you afford to spend paying on your debt each month.
 This may require you to scale back in some areas of your life.
 You may even have to work some extra hours.
 Perhaps you have a hobby you can make money from on the side.
 There are plenty of options, but it’s up to you to explore them and make them happen.

 When you decide what you will do to become debt free, write it down on another post-it.
 “I will do ____ to become debt free.”